 Illustrators create pictures for books, magazines, and other publications and for commercial products, such as textiles, wrapping paper, stationery, greeting cards, and calendars.
 Increasingly, illustrators are using computers in their work.
 They might draw in pen and pencil and then scan the image into a computer program to be colored in, or they might use a special pen to draw images directly onto the computer.

 Jewelry artists use metals, stones, beads, and other materials to make objects for personal adornment, such as earrings or necklaces.
 For more information about other workers who create jewelry, see the profile on jewelers and precious stone and metal workers.

 Medical and scientific illustrators combine drawing skills with knowledge of biology or other sciences.
 Medical illustrators work with computers or with pen and paper to create images of human anatomy and surgical procedures, as well as three-dimensional models and animations.
 Scientific illustrators draw animal and plant life, atomic and molecular structures, and geologic and planetary formations.
 These illustrations are used in medical and scientific publications and in audiovisual presentations for teaching purposes.
 Some medical and scientific illustrators work for lawyers, producing exhibits for court cases.

 Printmakers create images on a silk screen, woodblock, lithography stone, metal etching plate, or other types of matrices.
-A printing press or hand press then creates the final work of art, inking and transferring the matrix to a piece of paper.
+A printing hand press then creates the final work of art, inking and transferring the matrix to a piece of paper.